Juliana Geran Pilon: Personal life and education

 Born in Romania, Pilon emigrated with her family to the United States as a teenager.
 She attended the University of Chicago under a scholarship and graduated with a B.A. in philosophy in 1969.
 She attended Princeton University for a year between 1969 and 1970, where she studied history and philosophy, but returned to the University of Chicago where she earned an M.A. in philosophy in 1971 and a Ph.D. in philosophy in 1974.
-She is married to Roger Pilon.
+She is married to Roger Pilon, Vice President of Legal Affairs at the Cato Institute.

 Career

 Pilon served as an assistant professor in the department of philosophy at Emory University in Atlanta from 1977 to 1979.
 In 1979, she relocated to Stanford University, where she was a visiting scholar at the Hoover Institution.
 The following year, she held a fellowship at the Institute for Humane Studies in Menlo Park, California.
 From 1981 to 1988, Pilon was a Senior Policy Analyst at The Heritage Foundation in Washington, D.C.
 From 1992 to 2002, she joined the International Foundation for Election Systems, serving as director of programs for Europe and Asia, then vice president for programs, and as senior advisor for civil society.
 In August 2002, she became associate director of the Center for Democracy and Election Management at American University, serving in that capacity until February 2003.

 Pilon was an adjunct professor at Johns Hopkins University, American University, and George Washington University, a visiting professor at St. Mary's College of Maryland, and an adjunct professor at Rochester Institute of Technology, as well as the National Defense University.
-She is currently a senior fellow at the Alexander Hamilton Institute for the Study of Western Civilization.
+She once served as adjunct research professor and Earhart Fellow at the Institute of World Politics.
+She is currently a senior fellow at the Alexander Hamilton Institute for the Study of Western Civilization and a member of the International Editorial and Advisory Board of the Israel Council on Foreign Relations.